 Figure 3.
-Two people interacting with Warcraft III.
+Two people interacting with Warcraft III. constraints raised by the application consider user input: interacting speech and gestures, mapping, and turntaking.

 5.1 Upright Orientation

 Most single user systems are designed for an upright display rather than a table.
 Thus all display items and GUI widgets are oriented in a single direction usually convenient for the person seated at the 'bottom' edge of the display, but would be upside down for the person seated across from them.
 As illustrated in the upside down inset figure, a screenshot from Google Earth, problems introduced include text readability (but see [24]), difficulties in comprehending incorrectly oriented 3D views, inhibiting people from claiming ownership of work areas [15], and preventing people from naturally adjusting orientation as part of their collaborative process [15].
 Similarly, the layout of items on the surface usually favors a single orientation, which has implications for how people can see and reach distant items if they want to perform gestures over them.